Systems-Storehouse/kiddo-lunch-prep/README.md

-*I have a compulsion for making efficent systems for anything I need to do at some regular cadence.
+*I have a compulsion for making efficient systems for anything I need to do at some regular cadence.
 My system for kiddo lunch prep has come up in a few conversations lately and I promised I'd write it out.
 Well here you go, my lunch prep routine, complete with links to specific recipes and my overall [guiding principles](guiding-principles.md).
 Yup, the documentation is overkill, but it was really interesting to highlight a labor of love that so many parents take on but are not recognized for.
-It's both a display of my systems passion and a means to an end to keep the family lights on efficently without compromising on what is important to us.
+It's both a display of my systems passion and a means to an end to keep the family lights on efficiently without compromising on what is important to us.
 Hope it's helpful to someone.
 Happy to hear any feedback.  -Lizzy*

 ## On Saturdays, we meal prep
 Well, actually, on Saturdays, we do several routines that help set us up for success for the next work/school week.
-One of those routines is meal planning with a preschooler. :scream:  It's been really sucessful now that we have iterated a bit on where we set boundaries and where we allow for choice.
+One of those routines is meal planning with a preschooler. :scream:  It's been really successful now that we have iterated a bit on where we set boundaries and where we allow for choice.

 ## Our General Packed Lunch Formula
 Every weekend, we create a plan for the following three meals/snacks every day.
 The formula creates enough predictability and cuts down on decision fatigue.
 The rotations help add enough variety so that we don't get into a rut and burn out on the favorites.